Best practices for importing and exporting

 Use the correct flags when you create a SQL dump file

-If you do not use the correct procedure when you export your data to a SQL dump file, your import might not be successful.
+If you do not use the right procedure when you export data to a SQL dump file, your import might be unsuccessful.
 For information about creating a SQL dump file for import into Cloud SQL, see Exporting data.

 Compress data to reduce cost

-file extension to compress the data.
-When you import a file with an
+.gzfile extension to compress the data.
+When you import a file with an extension of

 .gz, it is decompressed automatically.